geon/ae/readme.md

 	});
 ```

-The reason is that I was more comfortable working with plain data instead of promises as soon as I had the chance, in this case, the calls to `extractRelevantPiece`, `JSON.parse` and `doStuffWithIt`.
+The reason was that I was more comfortable working with plain data instead of promises as soon as I had the chance.

 Consider this way of doing it instead: